angelhumera/devops-design-assignment/docs/backend_design.md

 # Backend (API) Architecture Design — EC2 + Python (Simple)

-This document explains the backend API design for a simple 3-tier architecture using AWS EC2.
+This explains the backend API design for a  architecture using AWS EC2.

 ---